sbenjam1n/1bitpatternchains/README.md

 *Full rewrite:* Ask the model to produce a corrected version of the entire document.
 It reproduced the original document verbatim, violations included.
 Every single violation survived in the "revised" output.
 Both the chain and the baseline did this.

 *Diff-based editing:* Ask the model to output specific find/replace pairs (exact text to remove, exact text to replace it with).
-Three failure modes: (1) the model targeted the wrong sections of the document, (2) the "find" strings did not match the actual document text because the model changed capitalization, dropped markdown formatting, or collapsed lines, and (3) many edits had identical find and replace strings, meaning the model described the intent to fix something without actually changing anything.
+Three failure modes: (1) the model targeted the wrong sections of the document, (2) the "find" strings didn't match the actual document text because the model changed capitalization, dropped markdown formatting, or collapsed lines, and (3) many edits had identical find and replace strings, meaning the model described the intent to fix something without actually changing anything.

-This is not a prompting issue.
+This isn't a prompting issue.
 I tried multiple prompt formats across runs.
 The model can detect the problem and articulate what needs to change, but it can't produce the corrected text.
-At this model size, detection works, editing does not.
+At this model size, detection works, editing doesn't.

 **Self-correction.** I asked Bonsai to review its own JSON output and fix any errors.
 It claimed to have made corrections, produced a table of "changes," but the before and after outputs were identical.
-It narrated fixes it did not make.
+It narrated fixes it didn't make.
 This is the most dangerous failure mode: false confidence.
 A reflexion loop with Bonsai 8B wouldn't converge on better output, with the model instead saying "looks good" about unchanged text.

 **Code generation.** I asked Bonsai to write a Python function for recursive document decomposition (chunking a corpus, processing each chunk, aggregating results).
 The output was an ugly wall of repeated regex patterns with no actual logic.
 It didn't implement chunking, didn't produce structured intermediates, and didn't aggregate anything.
 This was the single worst result: Bonsai 8B isn't suited to be the code-writing component of an agentic system.